davide-perez/quasi-vanilla-proxy/README.md

 - **Enabling HTTP**: there are legacy business applications still do not support HTTP (happens often than you believe!), but may only support transport-level protocols such as TCP.
 QV-proxy supports these protocols, receiving the data and then forwarding it to the target URL.

 ## Features
- - **Easy to configure**: can easily be configured via a single configuration file, that automatically encrypts sensible properties
+ - **Easy to configure**: can easily be configured via a single configuration file
+ - **Secure**: sensible properties, such as credentials in the configuration file and the JWT access token, are automatically encrypted using [DPAPI](https://en.wikipedia.org/wiki/Data_Protection_API)
  - **Multi-protocol**: currently supports TCP and HTTP clients
  - **Authentication**: can take care of various authentication methods on behalf of the client.
 Currently supports **Basic Auth** and **OAuth2.0 with Client Credentials Flow**.
  - **Extensibility**: aims to be easily customizable and extendible